Soil Remediation Project

 Current Status

-The Ministry of Mines is waiting for approval from the Canadian Nuclear Safety Commission (CNSC) to haul the contaminated material from NFN to the Agnew Lake Tailings Management Area (ALTMA).
-The ALTMA is a federally regulated site that is managed by the Ministry of Mines while the Canadian Nuclear Safety Commission regulates the site by closely monitoring the maintenance and environmental performance.
+The Ministry of Transportation continues to work to satisfy the Ministry of Mines’ licence requirements prior to the disposal of the material from NFN to the Agnew Lake Tailings Management Area (ALTMA).
+The ALTMA is a federally regulated site that is managed by the Ministry of Mines while the Canadian Nuclear Safety Commission (CNSC) regulates the site by closely monitoring the maintenance and environmental performance.

-CNSC is still reviewing the planned construction operations at the Agnew Lake Tailings Management Area in accordance with the existing Waste Nuclear Substance Licence.
-The MTO is working to identify an alternative disposal site in case approvals for the ALTMA site are delayed or denied.
+The delay is related to fulfilling CNSC’s technical requirements and staff review prior to the proposed transfer and placement of Niobium (NORM) onto the Agnew Lake Tailings Management Area (ALTMA) under the current Waste Nuclear Substance Licence held by the Ontario Ministry of Mines.
+The MTO is working to identify an alternative disposal site in case approvals for the ALTMA site are further delayed or denied.

 Contaminated material from the former mill site and the MTO borrow pit next to the Anishinabek Nation remains untouched – only site preparation activities have been completed.